-- 1. Help the designer to simplify and realize the Boolean expressions. - 2.
-Provide the knowledge to realize the half, full adder, half and full subtractor, parallel adder and parallel subtractor. - 3.
-Provide the idea to design the Binary to Gray Code conversion circuit and 2-bit comparator and priority encoder. - 4.
+- 1. Apply the understanding of Digital Design to implement and evaluate the Boolean functions. - 2.
+Provide the knowledge to realize Binary adders and subtractors. - 3.
+Provide the idea to design and implement the code converters, encoders and comparator. - 4.
 Construct and realize combinational circuits using MUX and DEMUX. - 5.
-Provide the understanding of JK, T and D flip flops to realize the different types of counters. - 6.
+Provide the practical exposure of JK, T and D flip flops to realize the different types of counters. - 6.
 Understand the working of shift-register to design Ring Counter and Johnson Counter. - 7.
-Understand the application of digital design: Digital Elevator Circuit.
+Understand the application of digital logic/storage: 16 by 4 RAM.